drakkan/sftpgo/docs/account.md

 - `public_keys` array of public keys.
 At least one public key or the password is mandatory.
 - `status` 1 means "active", 0 "inactive".
 An inactive account cannot login.
 - `expiration_date` expiration date as unix timestamp in milliseconds.
 An expired account cannot login.
 0 means no expiration.
 - `home_dir` the user cannot upload or download files outside this directory.
 Must be an absolute path.
+A local home directory is required for Cloud Storage Backends too: in this case it will store temporary files.
 - `virtual_folders` list of mappings between virtual SFTP/SCP paths and local filesystem paths outside the user home directory.
 The specified paths must be absolute and the virtual path cannot be "/", it must be a sub directory.
 The parent directory for the specified virtual path must exist.
 SFTPGo will try to automatically create any missing parent directory for the configured virtual folders at user login
 - `uid`, `gid`.
 If SFTPGo runs as root system user then the created files and directories will be assigned to this system uid/gid.
 Ignored on windows or if SFTPGo runs as non root user: in this case files and directories for all SFTP users will be owned by the system user that runs SFTPGo.
 - `max_sessions` maximum concurrent sessions.
 0 means unlimited.